-Site restoration obligations

-As required by IAS 37 "Provisions, Contingent Liabilities and Contingent Assets", the Company assess whether the following criteria is met to recognise provisions:
+Site restoration obligations As required by IAS 37 "Provisions, Contingent Liabilities and Contingent Assets", the Company assess whether the following criteria is met to recognise provisions:

-- whether the Company has a present obligation as a result of a past event, - it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and; - a reliable estimate can be made of the amount of the obligation.
+- · whether the Company has a present obligation as a result of a past event, · it is probable that an outflow of resources embodying economic benefits will be required to settle - the obligation, and: - · a reliable estimate can be made of the amount of the obligation.

 Qatalum's Joint Venture Agreement and its land lease agreement with QatarEnergy includes provisions relating to the decommissioning of the joint venture's facilities, plant and machineries.
-Qatalum's is required to submit a decommissioning plan to the relevant government authority in Qatar which includes a cost estimate and funding proposal for such plan 10 years prior to conclusion of the JVA.
+Qatalum's is required to submit a decommissioning plan to the relevant government authority in Qatar which includes a cost estimate and funding proposal for such plan 10 years prior to

 Management has assessed this obligation based on currently available information and concluded that this will not result in a future reduction of QAMCO's investment in the joint venture as at the current reporting date.
-The requirement of site restoration depends on what is to be agreed in the plan, which will only be available during the last ten years of the joint venture agreement that is from FY 2040 to FY 2050.
+The requirement of site restoration depends on what is to be agreed in the plan, which will only be available during the last ten years of the joint venture agreement that is from FY 2040 to FY 2050 services, and has one reportable operating segment which is the aluminium segment from its interest in the joint venture, which produces and sells aluminium products produced by the smelter located in Mesaieed.
+Geographically, the Company only operates in the State of Qatar.